 - Herpes simplex keratitis.

-- The best time for a patient to be seen is first thing in the morning: in mild cases, signs will have resolved within a few hours.
+- The best time to see patients is first thing in the morning, as in mild cases signs will have resolved within a few hours.

-- A patient suspected of suffering from recurrent corneal erosion syndrome (RCES) should be referred to the local ophthalmology unit.
+- Patients should be referred to the local ophthalmology unit.
 The degree of urgency depends on the severity of pain.

-- Anterior stromal puncture may be performed.
-This is a minor procedure carried out under local anaesthetic in the eye clinic.
-Numerous tiny punctures are made away from the central visual axis, which induces cicatrisation and promotes more permanent epithelial adherence.
-It may be performed using Nd-YAG laser.
+- Anterior stromal puncture with insulin needles or neodymium may enhance the epithelial adhesion to the basement membrane by scar formation - success rates of up to 80% have been reported in the treatment of recalcitrant RCES.
+Numerous tiny punctures are made away from the central visual axis, which induces cicatrisation and promotes permanent epithelial adherence.
+It may be performed using Nd:YAG laser.

-- Alcohol delamination is a newer procedure that has shown good efficacy and safety.
+- Alcohol delamination has shown good efficacy and safety.

-- Keratectomy is the removal of corneal tissue and is reserved for severe and difficult cases (usually in patients with associated corneal dystrophies).
-It involves either laser treatment or surgical removal (knife, diamond burr): the entire epithelium is removed and allowed to regrow from new over the following 5-7 days.
+- Keratectomy is reserved for severe and difficult cases (usually in patients with associated corneal dystrophies).
+The entire epithelium is removed and allowed to regrow from new over the following 5-7 days.
+Excimer laser photo-therapeutic keratectomy (PTK) is now a well-established treatment modality for RCES.
+Partial ablation of Bowman's layer with PTK gives a smooth surface for the newly generating epithelium to form adhesion complexes.
 It can be carried out more than once if the problem recurs.
-It can also be combined with a refractive correction.
+Long-term data suggest that most patients treated with PTK do not develop recurrences and that side effects from PTK are minimal.

 - Infectious keratitis.